Travel Rewards Doesn't Get Easier Than This: Capital One® Venture® Rewards Credit Card

 - 0% Foreign Transaction Fee

-Generous sign up bonus.
-You get a one-time bonus of 40,000 miles when you spend $3,000 on purchases within the first 3 months, equal to $400 in travel.
+Generous bonus.
+You get a one-time bonus of 40,000 miles when you spend $3,000 on purchases within 3 months of approval, equal to $400 in travel.

 Flexible rewards program.
 Capital One maintains that rewards can be used for any flight on any airline with no blackout dates.
 Of course they can!
 You are not redeeming your miles for a reward in the traditional sense as much as you are asking for a statement credit after the fact.
 Although this program is designed for airfare, car rental, and hotel expenses, there are many reports of Capital One reimbursing cardholders for vacation rentals and charges from travel agents.
 (See also: Best Travel Rewards Credit Cards)